Sociopath Meaning: Antisocial Personality Disorder

 In psychology, the term “sociopath” was introduced in the first edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-I) with the “sociopathic personality disturbance” diagnostic label.

 However, the word was used in other contexts before the DSM was published.
-The word “psychopath” was often used to describe what were later identified as sociopathic traits, as both terms were initially considered the same.
+In past studies, the word “psychopath” was often used to describe what were later identified as sociopathic traits, as both terms were initially considered the same in the medical journals.
 Modern-day psychology distinguishes between the two.

 Sociopath meaning: Diagnostic criterion of antisocial personality disorder